Torben2907/qml-supervised/README.md

 We're dealing with 9 different biomedical datasets in the thesis.
 The collection is coming from the study of <cite>Beinecke & Heider [[1]]</cite> that compares different augmentation methods for dealing with the imbalance in biomedical data.
-All of the datasets don't consist of a large number of examples $m$, but have the high class imbalance and a large number of features $d$.
+All the datasets don't consist of many examples $m$, but have the high class imbalance and numerous features $d$.

 | **NAME**      | $m$  | Cases (+1)   | Controls (-1)   | $d$ |
 |---------------|------|--------------|-----------------|-----|